The DFA Difference

 When it comes to product cost there seems to be a lack of attention.
 Though some realize the importance of asset allocation, many do not seek cost containment in implementation; instead, they rely on active managers (who seek to beat a given benchmark, whereas passive managers only seek to replicate a given benchmark).
 However, due in part to higher associated costs incurred by active managers, historical performance shows that the small number of managers able to outperform their benchmark in most asset classes is never greater than one would expect by chance.

-* Results of existing funds in analysis may be bolstered by the merging or discontinuation of underperforming funds by lowering the number of surviving funds for the applicable period, thus increasing the success rate of the surviving funds.
+* Adjusted for “survivorship bias”, whereby results of existing funds in an analysis may be bolstered by the merging or discontinuation of underperforming funds by lowering the number of surviving funds for the applicable period, thus increasing the success rate of the surviving funds.
 See further disclosures and data below.

 We believe these results confirm the existence of an efficient market whereby the price of any one security reflects all current information available.
 And though the information may be false, and pricing irrational, this efficiency makes it nearly impossible to preemptively exploit any discrepancy.
 Thus, in our opinion it’s irrational to use an active manager; instead, it makes more sense to focus on the controllable variables, such as cost, allocation, etc, etc.

-TWC Wealth Management specializes in comprehensive financial planning and asset management.
-Our approach pulls from simple, academic-based concepts that logically flow to and from each other.
+Our asset management approach pulls from academic-based concepts that logically flow to and from each other.
 First, understand that according to the BHB study asset allocation accounts for over 90% of your portfolio’s variability.
 Second, consider using asset dedication to match the appropriate primary asset class to your different required time periods.
 Third, consider different account types to potentially increase your overall portfolio’s tax efficiency.
 Finally, seek to control your product-related costs when implementing your plan.
 By taking these steps, you may create a more efficient portfolio.

-The last piece of the puzzle is proactive and consistent management of the controllable variables, whether they relate to your portfolio or other aspects of your financial life such as cash flow, insurance, or estate and tax planning.
-At TWC Wealth Management, we pride ourselves on a high level of personal service, seeking to provide not only professional asset management and financial planning advice, but comfort and understanding as well.
+The last piece of the puzzle is proactive and consistent management of the controllable variables, whether they relate to your portfolio or other aspects of your financial life such as cash flow, insurance, estate, and/or tax planning.
+As such, The Finance Couple™ provides full financial planning and asset management with a high level of personal service.